このページはまだ翻訳されていません。原文の内容が表示されています。

 syntaxes

-definitions should be in the
+in the sublime-syntax

 file format.